AElfProject/AElf/docs-sphinx/architecture/cross-chain/verify.md

   - path - the merkle path from the main-chain's web api with the **GetMerklePathByTransactionIdAsync** with the ID of the transaction.
   - verified_chain_id - the source chainId, here the main chain's.

+You can get the `MerklePath`  of  transaction in one block which packed it by chain's web api with the **GetMerklePathByTransactionIdAsync** (See [web apt reference](../../reference/web-api/web-api.rst)).

 ### Verify transaction from side-chain on the main-chain or another side-chain